JosefVilestadGit/executors/docker-reconciler/README.md

 - Verify Docker is running and accessible
 - Check image name is correct and accessible
 - Review executor logs for detailed error messages
-- Ensure sufficient resources (CPU, memory) are available
+- Ensure sufficient services (CPU, memory) are available

 ### Scaling not working

-- Verify the resource was updated successfully
+- Verify the service was updated successfully
 - Check that a reconciliation process was triggered
 - Review process logs in ColonyOS